assist-iot/composite_services/README.md

 # Composite services manager
 In this repository is included the Composite services manager of the ASSIST-IoT Manageability enablers.
-The two other enablers are in [this repository](https://github.com/assist-iot/managability_enablers).
+The other two manageability enablers are in [this repository](https://github.com/assist-iot/managability_enablers).

 ## Repository structure
 This repository is structured in 4 folders: